palant/apk-instrumentation/README.md

 ## MethodLogger component

-This component will add a `System.out.println()` call to the start of each method.
-It will print the method name and parameter values to the log.
+This component will add logging to the start of each method.
+In addition to the method signature, the parameter values will be logged.

 Configuration options:

 * `MethodLogger.enabled`: add to enable this component
 * `MethodLogger.filter`: (optional) restricts functionality to a set of classes or methods (see Filters section above)
-* `MethodLogger.tag`: (optional) log tag to be used (default is `APKInstrumentation`)
+* `MethodLogger.tag`: (optional) log tag to be used (default is `MethodLogger`)

+## DownloadLogger component

+This component will log calls to `URL.openConnection()`.
+It will log the calling method and the URL target.

+Configuration options:

+* `DownloadLogger.enabled`: add to enable this component
+* `DownloadLogger.filter`: (optional) restricts functionality to a set of classes or methods (see Filters section above)
+* `DownloadLogger.tag`: (optional) log tag to be used (default is `DownloadLogger`)

 ## AssignmentRemover component